samurax/gogen/README.md

 <data>  Will be replaced by your data type defined in your code.
 <once>
-	//the definitions writen inside this blocks will be expanded by gogen only one time for all types
+	   //the definitions writen inside this blocks will be expanded by gogen only one time
-        //that use this template. here is where you place your types definitions an your helper functions                 //and data used by all the object thats are implemented in this template.
-Is optional.
+	   // for all types that use this template. here is where you place your types definitions
+	   // and commons functions for the template
 </once>

 file stack.ge: